nthe552/RSVP-reader-read-twice-as-fast-/README.md

 To run:
-1. Download and save HTML File
+1. Download and save file
-2. Once installed Right click and select open with..
+2. Once installed Right click and Rename to a ".html" file
+3. select open with.
-3. run using browser of choice
+4. run using browser of choice

 To use:
 - Enter Text you would like to read into the Main text Box